More at rubyonrails.org:

 <%= message %>

-Rendering the partial without a :message local variable uses the provided default value:
+Rendering the partial without a :message local variable uses the default value set in the locals: signature:

 render "messages/message"